Building Metropolitan DC & Beyond

 From the Beginning: Land Use Law

-As a commercial real estate and business law firm, we have expanded our initial base from a Montgomery County real estate firm, to a sophisticated, multi-regional and multi-practice powerhouse able to handle not only land use and real estate matters but bankruptcy, tax, corporate, environmental and estate matters.
+As a real estate and business law firm, we have expanded our initial base from a Montgomery County real estate firm, to a sophisticated, multi-regional and multi-practice powerhouse able to handle not only land use and real estate matters but bankruptcy, tax, corporate, environmental and estate matters.
 Our experience in the greater Washington, D.C.
 Metropolitan area and surrounding Maryland jurisdictions provides us with a broad base of experience and talent that allows us to be more creative and yet practical in our approach to helping clients through their legal challenges.

 A Full-Service Business Law Firm

 Land use law is by no means the firm's only area of concentration.
 Over the years Linowes and Blocher LLP has developed very active practice areas in real estate transactions, community associations law, environmental law, business law, taxation, litigation and bankruptcy.
 This affords many of our clients the opportunity to work with one law firm on a variety of legal matters.

 In the transactional area, the firm handles all manner of real estate and business matters.
 Acquisitions and sales, leasing, financing, entity formation, and tax and business planning are some of the areas in which the firm's lawyers are regularly involved.
 The firm has played a significant role in many of the major real estate transactions that have taken place in the region over the past 60 years.
 In recent times, the firm has become particularly involved in public/private enterprises where developers have ventured with governmental entities in projects designed to build public infrastructure, promote economic development, or redevelop older urban areas.